Ekkehard-Schulze/precision-temperature-logger/README.md

 DS3231 real time clock with the 'Adafruit feather logger' and

-morevoer, also miniature 7 x 5 mm sized breakout boards for
+morevoer, also miniature 7 x 5 mm sized breakout boards for wire-

-the TMP117 sensors for laboratory usage e. g. in agar plates or
+attached TMP117 sensors for laboratory usage e. g. in agar plates or

 liquids.
+The main board has two optional places for on-board TMP117

+sensors.

 Notes
 -----

 1.)
+For work in wet, salty or corrosive environments you

+must cover all sensor board conductive surfaces with a high

+quality polyepoxide (cured epoxy resin).

+2.)
 You may like to try the improved, but software compatible sensor type TMP119.

-2.)
+3.)
 For a qick start instead of using our project's custom printed circuit

 board the 'Adafruit Feather 32u4 Adalogger #2795' can be combined with an

 'Adafruit DS3231 Precision RTC FeatherWing #3028' and powered with a

 commercially available pluggable LiPo or LiIon battery.
-A few TMP117 breakout
+Some TMP117 breakout

+boards are commercially available (e. g.
+Adafruit #4821 or Sparkfun #15805),
-boards are commercially available, but have a larger size than

-our laboratory optimizes sensor boards.
+but these have a larger size than our laboratory optimizes sensor boards.

-3.)
+4.)
 Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the

 user will have to breakout the I2C bus, provide pull-up resistors for the I2C bus,